Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 1. Find the element of interest on [OpenStreetMap](https://www.openstreetmap.org/)
 2. Check out the element's tags:
    - If the element has a `name:etymology:wikidata`, `subject:wikidata` or `buried:wikidata` tag and two weeks have passed from their addition, then the element should already be available on OSM-Wikidata Map Framework.
-     - If one of these tags is present and the time period has passed but the element isn't available on OEM, then the tag value may contain an error (like not being a valid Wikidata ID).
+     - If one of these tags is present and the time period has passed but the element isn't available on OWMF, then the tag value may contain an error (like not being a valid Wikidata ID).
      - If one of these tags is available but liks to the wrong etymology/subject, search on Wikidata the ID for the correct etymology/subject and edit the incorrect tag with the new ID.
    - If the element has a `wikidata` tag check the referenced Wikidata element.
      - If it does not represent the same real world object of the OSM element, search the correct one and change it.